oldkingcone/SpyGlass/README.md

 # What is CloudGaze?

 Cloudgaze is the end all be all, think shodan + google + leakix in one database.
 This(CloudGaze) tool crawls the greater internet of everything.
+Basically, a DB full of over 45 million unique ip addresses that have been crawled and indexed.

 # Future editions